-Sygun Copper Mine: Discover the 19th century methods of ore extraction and processing.
-With a self guided tour explore the winding tunnels, large colourful chambers, and magnificent stalactite and stalagmite formations.
-You can also see copper ore veins which contain traces of gold, silver and other precious metals.
+Sygun Copper Mine: Discover the 19th-century methods of ore extraction and processing.
+With a self-guided tour explore the winding tunnels, large colorful chambers, and magnificent stalactite and stalagmite formations.
+You can also see copper ore veins which contain traces of gold, silver, and other precious metals.

 Museum & Galleries